 Most gardeners like to plant smaller container grown marigolds.
-For example, French marigolds are small, bushy plants that reach heights of only 6 to 18 inches, depending on the variety.
+For example, French marigolds are small, bushy plants that reach heights of only 6 to 18 inches (15 to 20 cm.), depending on the variety.
 They are available in orange, yellow, mahogany or bicolor, and in double or single blooms.

 Signet marigolds are another good choice for potted marigold plants.
 The bushy plants have attractive, lacy foliage and orange, yellow or rusty red blooms.